jeffboody/libvkk/readme.md

 Introduction
 ============

-The Vulkan Kit (VKK) is a graphics library that exposes a high level API layered on the low level Vulkan graphics library.
+The Vulkan Kit (VKK) is a high level graphics API layered on the low level Vulkan graphics API.

-Vulkan is very different than the previous OpenGL graphics standard due to its low level interface.
-The low level interface provides many advantages including a simplified driver implementation and consistent behavior across devices.
-The developer may also implement custom high level algorithms which can greatly impact an apps performance, memory usage, rendering quality and even stability.
-However, the tradeoff of a low level interface is that it requires developers to implement many algorithms which were historically included by a graphics vendors OpenGL driver implementation.
-Some examples of these algorithms include memory management, conversion of images to optimal formats, and implicit synchronization of graphics primitives.
-The benefits of the low level API come at a high cost for graphics apps which may not require complete control over every aspect of rendering.
+Vulkan is very different than the former OpenGL graphics standard due to its low level API.
+The low level API allows hardware vendors to provide a much simpler driver thats easier to test.
+As a result, drivers will have fewer bugs and behave more consistently across devices.
+The low level API also provides developers unprecedented capability to optimze algorithms for each apps workload.
+Optimized algorithms can greatly impact an apps performance, memory usage, rendering quality and even stability.
+The tradeoff of the low level API is that it requires developers to implement many algorithms that were historically included by the OpenGL graphics driver.
+Examples algorithms include memory management, internal synchronization, converting data formats, updating resources and pooling commands.
+The benefits of the low level API comes at a high cost for graphics apps which may not need to optimize every aspect of rendering.

-VKK was designed to simplify development of graphics apps which may benefit from multithreaded rendering capabilities exposed by Vulkan.
-VKK does not expose the complete set of features supported by either OpenGL or Vulkan.
-The features exposed are limited to a set commonly used by graphics applications and will likely be extended in future releases.
+VKK was designed to simplify development of graphics apps by implementing common algorithms while still exposing an important subset of Vulkan design concepts.
+These include multithreaded rendering, graphics pipelines, secondary command buffers and low overhead uniform updates.
+VKK includes support for a small number of object types including an engine, buffers, images, uniform sets, uniform set factories, graphics pipelines, pipeline layouts and renderers.
+The engine object is created/destroyed automatically by the platform and is the main handle that the app uses to interface with VKK.
+Buffer objects can represent uniform buffers, vertex buffers and index buffers.
+Image objects represent textures and offscreen buffers.
+VKK simplifies buffers/images by managing memory, image views, image layouts, image mipmapping and tracking GPU usage.
+Uniform set and uniform set factory objects manage descriptor sets, descriptor pools and descriptor set layouts.
+The uniform set includes a uniform attachment and uniform binding description that can be generated easily by inspection of the apps shaders.
+Graphics pipeline and pipeline layout objects are thin wrappers around their Vulkan counterparts.
+Renderer objects implement much of the low level Vulkan code to manage command buffers, device queues, render passes, surfaces, semaphores and memory barriers.

-The graphics features exposed by the VKK library include.
+The graphics features exposed by VKK include.

-* Single header file graphics interface (vkk.h)
+* Single header file (vkk.h)
 * Rendering to the display
 * Offscreen rendering (e.g. render to texture)
 * Secondary rendering (e.g. render to command buffer)